Iran top diplomat meets Saudi de facto ruler

 His visit would "be a prelude to the meeting of the heads of the two countries", he said, without specifying when Iran's President Ebrahim Raisi would travel to Saudi Arabia at King Salman's invitation.

 Iran's top diplomat hailed economic and security cooperation between the two countries, but announced no new agreements.
-He was accompanied by Iran's new ambassador to Saudi, Alireza Enayati.
+He was accompanied by Iran's new ambassador to Saudi Arabia, Alireza Enayati.

 "We are sure that these meetings and cooperation will help the unity of the Islamic world," Amir-Abdollahian added, proposing a "regional dialogue" without giving details.